University Policy

 II.
 Policy Statement

-The Code of Virginia, §42.1-85, requires that Mason establish and maintain an active, continuing program for the economical and efficient management of records.
-George Mason University is required to adhere to all schedules published by the Library of Virginia.
-Employees of Mason are responsible for ensuring that University Records are preserved, maintained, and accessible throughout their lifecycle.
+The Code of Virginia, §42.1-85, requires that George Mason establish and maintain an active, continuing program for the economical and efficient management of records.
+George Mason University is required to adhere to all Record Schedules published by the Library of Virginia.
+Employees and Departments of George Mason are required to ensure that University Records are preserved, maintained, and accessible throughout their lifecycle, in accordance with the Compliance section IV.
+University Records cannot be destroyed without the authorization of the University Records Officer.

 A. The Office of University Records Management is authorized to:

-- Determine the classification of University Records and identify vital, inactive, and permanent records.
+2. Determine the classification of University Records and identify Essential, Inactive, and Permanent records.

 B. University Employees and Authorized Agents must:

-- Comply with the retention and disposition schedules published by the Library of Virginia and adhere to the University Records processes and practices of their respective university departments.
+1. Comply with the Retention and Disposition Record Schedules published by the Library of Virginia and adhere to the University Records processes and practices of their respective university departments.

-- Ensure against premature disposal of University Records in violation of the Virginia Public Records Act.
+2. Ensure against premature disposal of University Records in violation of the Virginia Public Records Act and not retain University Records longer than the Retention Record Schedules authorize.

-- Adhere to the retention and disposition schedules dictated by federal regulations and accreditation requirements.
+4. Adhere to the Retention and Disposition schedules dictated by federal regulations and accreditation requirements.

 C. University Department, Local Academic Unit, School and/or College, or Office (to be referred to as “Department”) must:

-- Appoint one or more departmental Records Coordinators to liaison with the University Records Manager regarding departmental records.
-Coordinators serve as a records information resource for their department and are responsible for supporting University Records Management in the development and implementation of the records management program within their department.
-Records Coordinators must attend training as required by University Records Management.
+1. Appoint one or more departmental Records Coordinators to liaison with the University Records Officer regarding departmental records.
+Coordinators are responsible for supporting University Records Management in the development and implementation of the records management program within their department.
+Records Coordinators must complete training as required by University Records Management.

-- Consult University Records Management about maintenance, retention, and proper disposal of University Records in their possession and be responsible for the maintenance and retention of the department’s University Records while in their possession.
+3. Consult University Records Management about and be responsible for the maintenance, Retention, and proper disposal of University Records in their possession.

-- Determine whether to transfer Inactive paper and electronic records to University Records Management or to retain inactive University Records internally.
+4. Determine whether to transfer Inactive paper records to University Records Management or to retain inactive University Records internally.

-- Ensure University Records created in digital format are maintained in digital format.
-Digital storage options must be approved by Information Technology services and University Records Management, especially in cases of information containing identifiable information.
+5. Ensure University Records created in digital format are maintained in digital format.
+Digital storage options must be approved by Information Technology Services and University Records Management, especially in cases of information containing identifiable information.

-- Verify that there is no audit, investigation, or legal action pending or anticipated on the department’s University Records that are eligible for disposal, and confirm that the records have not otherwise been reactivated.
-If there is no action that would prohibit records disposal, the appropriate records coordinator must sign the Certificate of Records Destruction (RM-3) form in a timely fashion and return to the form to University Records Management for their final approval.
+6. Prior to contacting the Office of University Records Management to request disposal of University Records, verify that there is no audit, investigation, or legal action pending or anticipated on the department’s University Records that are eligible for disposal and confirm that the records have not otherwise been reactivated.

-- Be aware of any records retention requirements agreed to outside of the requirements set forth by the Virginia Public Records Act and report those requirements to University Records Management.
-These agreements include but are not limited to retention periods, policies, or procedures outlined in agreements with accreditation institutions, athletic agencies, grant and research organizations, etc.
+7. Be aware of any records Retention requirements agreed to outside of the requirements set forth by the Virginia Public Records Act and report those requirements to University Records Management.
+These agreements include but are not limited to Retention periods, policies, or procedures outlined in agreements with accreditation institutions, athletic agencies, grant and research organizations, etc.

 D. University Records Destruction

-- University Records cannot be destroyed without the authorization of the University Records Manager and a completed and signed Certificate of Records Destruction (RM-3) form.
+1. University Records cannot be destroyed without the authorization of the University Records Officer.

-- University Records with “identifying information” must be disposed of within six months of the expiration of the records period, unless under audit, investigation, or litigation.
+2. University Records with Identifying Information must be disposed of within six months of the expiration of the records period, unless under audit, investigation, or litigation.

-- Paper records containing confidential or identifying information must be destroyed using a confidential method such as pulping, confidential shredding, or burning.
+3. Paper records containing confidential or Identifying Information must be destroyed using a confidential method such as pulping, confidential shredding, or burning.

-- Electronic University Records must be “scrubbed” clean or the storage media physically destroyed.
-“Deletion” of electronic records in computer files or other electronic storage media is not acceptable nor effective.
+4. Electronic University Records must be “scrubbed” clean or the storage media physically destroyed.
+“Deletion” of electronic records in computer files or other electronic storage media is neither acceptable nor effective.

-- Although Vital Records are subject to records management regulations, Vital Records are not eligible for transfer to the George Mason University Records Center until they have become inactive.
+2. Although Essential Records are subject to records management regulations, they are ineligible for transfer to the George Mason University Records Center until they have become Inactive Records.

 III.
 Definitions